graphile/migrate/README.md

 graphile-migrate <command>

 Commands:
   graphile-migrate migrate         Runs any un-executed committed migrations.
-Does
-                               NOT run the current migration.
+                                   Does NOT run the current migration.
 For use in production and development. graphile-migrate watch           Runs any un-executed committed migrations and then runs and watches the current migration, re-running it on any change.
 For development. graphile-migrate commit          Commits the current migration into the `committed/` folder, resetting the current
                                    migration.
 Resets the shadow database. graphile-migrate uncommit        Moves the latest commit out of the committed migrations folder and back to the current migration (assuming the current migration is
                                    empty-ish).
-Removes the migration tracking entry
+Removes the migration tracking
-                               from ONLY the local database, do not use after other databases have executed this committed
+                                   entry from ONLY the local database, do not use after other databases have executed this committed migration.
+Development only, and
-                               migration.
-Development only, and liable to cause conflicts with other developers.
-Be careful. graphile-migrate status      Exits with a bitmap status code indicating
+                                   liable to cause conflicts with other
+                                   developers.
+Be careful.
+  graphile-migrate status          Exits with a bitmap status code indicating
                                    statuses:

                                    - 1 if there are committed migrations that have not been executed yet
                                    - 2 if the current migration is non-empty (ignoring comments)

                                    If both of the above are true then the output status will be 3 (1+2).
 If neither are true, exit status will be 0 (success).
-                               Additional messages may also be output. graphile-migrate reset       Drops and re-creates the database, re-running all committed migrations from the start. **HIGHLY
+                                   Additional messages may also be output. graphile-migrate reset           Drops and re-creates the database, re-running all committed migrations from the start.
-                               DESTRUCTIVE**.
+                                   **HIGHLY DESTRUCTIVE**.
+  graphile-migrate compile [file]  Compiles a SQL file, inserting all the
+                                   placeholders and returning the result to
+                                   STDOUT
+  graphile-migrate run [file]      Compiles a SQL file, inserting all the
-  graphile-migrate completion  Generate shell completion script.
+                                   placeholders, and then runs it against the database.
+Useful for seeding. graphile-migrate completion      Generate shell completion script.

 Options:
   --help  Show help                                                    [boolean]